mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [He called them Barker's Beauties.
+They called him a monster.](https://www.businessinsider.com/price-is-right-bob-barker-models-sexual-harrassment-me-too-2024-9) - How the models on "The Price Is Right" brought down the legendary host Bob Barker — and paved the way for #MeToo.

+- [The longevity of the world's largest ETF rests on the lives of 11 U.S. millennials](https://www.latimes.com/business/story/2019-08-09/etf-spy-longevity-rests-on-11-millennials-lifespans) - Thanks to a quirk in the legal structure used to set up the SPDR S&P 500 ETF Trust, known as SPY, more than $250 billion rests on the longevity of 11 ordinary kids born between May 1990 and January 1993.

 - [How Kamala Harris got her Chinese name, what it might do for her this election](https://www.scmp.com/week-asia/people/article/3098517/whats-name-kamala-harris-maybe-edge-some-asian-american-voters) - The Democratic nominee for vice-president is one of the few US politicians not of Chinese heritage to have a Chinese name that she chose for herself.

 - [Sins of the Father](http://magazine.atavist.com/sins-of-the-father-san-francisco-vaccines-murder-suicide/) - When Lesley Hu wanted to vaccinate her young son, her conspiracy-obsessed ex-husband went to unimaginable lengths to stop her.